Last updated: ET

 Tibet and Tibetan autonomous prefectures

 You must obtain a permit and be taking part in an organized tour to travel to Tibet.
-Contact a reputable travel agency, either within or outside of China, for more information.
+Contact a reputable travel agency, either within or outside of China, for more information on these requirements.
 Chinese authorities occasionally suspend issuing permits to foreigners.
-Where possible, make full payment for travel conditional upon a travel permit being secured, while noting that changes in the security situation in Tibet can affect travel and related government policies at any time.
+Where possible, make full payment for travel conditional upon a travel permit being secured while noting that changes in Tibet's security situation can affect travel and related government policies at any time.

 Chinese authorities occasionally deny tourist entry to Tibetan autonomous prefectures in Sichuan and Qinghai.
 Contact a reputable travel agency before travelling to these regions.

 Learn about travel with children.